Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 the network element and the management system.

-If YANG2CLI script has been deployed in the network element, this script can be used to translate YANG schema into CLI command and mange the 3rd party network device.
+If YANG2CLI script has been deployed in the network element, this script can be used to translate YANG schema into CLI command and manage the 3rd party network device.

 # Security Considerations

-The communication between Agents for the exchange of context information, capability information and user instruction is security sensitive and requires authentication,authorization and integrity protection.
+The communication between Agents for the exchange of context information, capability information and user instruction is security sensitive and requires authentication, authorization, and integrity protection.
 Legacy communication protocols such as HTTPS/TLS, designed for human-centric interactions, simply cannot withstand the high-speed exchanges between intelligent agents.
 Key security challenges in AI agent communication include: